BaguetteBunny/Mathematical-Function-Algorithms/README.md

-# 🧮 VanillaMath: Constants & Functions with Zero Dependencies
+# 🧮 VanillaMath: Constants, Functions, and Complex Numbers with Zero Dependencies

 A library of mathematical constants and functions, grouped by purpose and implemented using a variety of numerical techniques.
 This repository is designed for experimentation, educational use, and precision testing in mathematical computation.